DracoBlue/toolsapi-shell/README.md

 For instance:

-    ./toolsapi-template ffprobe filename.mp4
+    ./toolsapi ffprobe:simple filename.mp4

-will query the server for ffprobe template and convert it into:
+will query the server for ffprobe called simple template and convert it into:

     ./toolsapi ffprobe toolsapi:inputfile=filename.mp4

+A full list of templates can be retrieved, by running ./toolsapi without any parameters.

 ## Status Quo of toolsapi-shell